Missed-Question Notebook and Final Readiness Metrics

 Question typeMultiple-choice, multi-select, matching, ordering, PBQ-style

-Correct reasoningThe shortest explanation that would lead to the right answer
+Correct reasoningThe shortest path that leads to the right answer

 Repair drillA small action to prevent the same miss